daisvke/ciphers/README.md

 A set of cyphers

 ## xor
-An XOR cypher in assembly language.
+An XOR cypher in assembly language.<br />
+In cryptography, the simple XOR cipher is a type of additive cipher, an encryption algorithm that operates, in binary, according to the principles:<br />
+   0 1 1
+   0 1 0
+=> 0 0 1

 ## nbralpha
 A numbered alphabet cypher in python.